Long Live (Taylor Swift song): Reception

 After Speak Now was released, "Long Live" debuted and peaked at number 85 on the US Billboard Hot 100.
-In a review of Speak Now for Rolling Stone, Sheffield called it "a ridiculously over-the-top prom anthem".
-He ranked it sixth on his list ranking all songs in Swift's discography, calling it "a song nobody else could have written, as she rides those power chords home".
+In a review of Speak Now for Rolling Stone, Sheffield stated that it is "a ridiculously over-the-top prom anthem".
+He placed "Long Live" sixth on his list ranking all songs in Swift's discography, and called it "a song nobody else could have written, as she rides those power chords home".
 In BBC Music, Matthew Horton noted the track as an example of Swift's maturing songwriting.
-In a 2021 retrospective for Consequence, Natalia Barr picked "Long Live" as the best song from Speak Now, lauding its anthemic production and lyrical sentiments and opined that it "has only gotten better with time".
-Comparing the song favorably to "Change" from Fearless, PopMatters editor Dave Heaton felt the song was somewhat generic, but that the ambiguity of its subject matter strengthens its appeal as an anthem.
-Spanos picked it among the 10 best deep cuts in Swift's discography, writing: "Swift can make falling in love sound like every holiday is happening at once."
+In a 2021 retrospective for Consequence, Natalia Barr picked "Long Live" as the best song from Speak Now; he lauded its anthemic production and lyrical sentiments and opined that the song "has only gotten better with time".
+PopMatters editor Dave Heaton compared the song favorably to "Change" from Fearless; he found "Long Live" somewhat generic, but that the ambiguity of its subject matter strengthened the song's appeal as an anthem.
+Spanos picked it among the 10 best deep cuts in Swift's discography and wrote: "Swift can make falling in love sound like every holiday is happening at once."

 On a less positive side, Keefe believed that the high-school imagery showcased Swift's lack of repertoire in her songwriting.
 In her review for HitFix, Melinda Newman deemed "Long Live" too long and lyrically unsophisticated compared to the sharper lyricism of other tracks.
 Mikael Wood from Spin selected the song as one of Speak Now's most forgettable, alongside "Sparks Fly".
 NME's Hannah Mylrea, in a 2020 ranking of Swift's catalog, regarded "Long Live" as a generic filler on Speak Now.

 Paula Fernandes version

-In 2012, Swift recorded and released a new version of "Long Live" featuring Brazilian singer Paula Fernandes.
-It features Portuguese verses written and sung by Fernandes, and was released to promote the Brazilian edition of Swift's 2011 live album, Speak Now World Tour – Live.
+In 2012, Swift released a new version of "Long Live" featuring the Brazilian singer Paula Fernandes.
+It features Portuguese verses written and sung by Fernandes, and was released to promote the Brazilian edition of Swift's 2011 live album, Speak Now World Tour – Live, and was included in the soundtrack of the Brazilian soap opera Avenida Brasil.
 The version was released onto the Brazilian iTunes Store on January 3, 2012, through Universal Music Group.

 The music video for the song, directed by Eduardo Levy, includes scenes of Fernandes singing the song in a studio in Brazil and Swift performing it during a U.S. concert.
 In Billboard, Taylor Weatherby praised Fernandes's deeper vocals complementing Swift's lighter tones.
 Swift and Fernandes performed the song live at a Rio de Janeiro concert held at Citibank Hall on September 13, 2012.
 The version featuring Fernandes reached the top five on Billboard Brasil's Hot 100 Airplay chart.
 "Long Live" was later included on Fernandes's studio album Meus Encantos (2012) as a bonus track, and her live album Multishow Ao Vivo: Um Ser Amor (2013).